SUBSCRIBE TO OUR FREE NEWSLETTER

 Daily news & progressive opinion—funded by the people, not the corporations—delivered straight to your inbox.

-Many young people are discovering a historical secret: There was a time, only a few decades ago, when almost all Americans could find a way to attend college or university (like the University of California or New York University) and emerge with a degree without going into debt.
+Many young people are discovering a historical secret: There was a time, only a few decades ago when almost all Americans could find a way to attend college or university (like the University of California or New York University) and emerge with a degree without going into debt.
 Today, a new generation has begun to rebel against an education-financial system that seems to take for granted the imposition of huge debts - often over $200,000 in student loans - for the privilege of competing for decent jobs in a Hunger Games-style economy.

-On Monday, Hillary Clinton responded to the emerging Student Debt Voter movement with her own plan to reduce the cost of college education and reduce the burden of student debt.
+On Monday, Hillary Clinton responded to the emerging Student Debt Voter movement with her own plan to reduce the cost of college education and the burden of student debt.
 She calls it her New College Compact, presented at a forum in New Hampshire.
 (Video and transcript.)
 While not as ambitious as the plans advanced by her competitors for the Democratic nomination, Sen. Bernie Sanders (I-Vt.) and former Maryland Gov. Martin O'Malley, Clinton's proposals are large in scale, and they set a goal of making it possible to attend public colleges and universities and graduate debt-free - but there will surely be a debate over whether her plan might still force students or parents to take on debt to pay for room and board.
-She also pulls together many of the best proposals out there - some advanced by Sen. Elizabeth Warren (D-Mass.) - to help people who are struggling to pay off their student loans by renegotiating interest rates and by adjusting debt payments to match people's incomes.
+She also pulls together many of the best proposals out there - some advanced by Sen. Elizabeth Warren (D-Mass.) - to help people who are struggling to pay off their student loans by renegotiating interest rates and adjusting debt payments to match people's incomes.

 Millennial activists and education experts will soon publish comparative analyses of the different parts of the Clinton proposals and those of her Democratic rivals.
 So we won't do that here.
-But it is important to stress that Democrats are now debating the relative strengths and weaknesses of these three bold plans as a result of energetic and effective organizing campaign on the part of progressive activists - working closely with populist leaders in the Congress like Warren and the leaders of the Progressive Caucus - and like Sanders.
+But it is important to stress that Democrats are now debating the relative strengths and weaknesses of these three bold plans as a result of an energetic and effective organizing campaign on the part of progressive activists - working closely with populist leaders in Congress like Warren and the leaders of the Progressive Caucus - and like Sanders.
 Here's how we made it happen.

 All this public pressure led President Obama to propose an important step forward: his plan for two years of tuition-free community college.
 If two years is a good idea, what about four years of free college at any public university?
-Almost immediately, groups like the Progressive Change Campaign Committee got to work building support for this even bolder idea.
+Almost immediately, groups like the Progressive Change Campaign Committee built support for this even bolder idea.
 Leaders of the Progressive Caucus joined with Senator Warren and others to introduce a congressional resolution urging that all students who attend public colleges and universities have access to debt-free college educations.
 PCCC, with the help of eight other groups (including our Campaign for America's Future), gathered over 400,000 signatures on a petition in support.

 Bring Back Free College and Cancel Debt for the 'In-Betweeners'